Ada-Developers-Academy/core-unit-1/iterating-over-data/intro-to-iteration.md

 ## Summary

-There are so many other things that lists are great at, so we'll need to keep exploring over time.
+There are so many other things that iteration is great for!
+Let's be sure to keep an eye out for new and exciting iteration techniques as we continue our programming journey!

 ## Check for Understanding